dyfet/apollo/CONTRIBUTING.md

 ## CI Integration

-Gitlab is used for publoc ci integration.
+Gitlab is used for public ci integration.
 Since the most common deployment platform I use is Alpine, it defaults to this.
 This also minimizes ci processing overhead.
 There are only a few types of ci jobs I may use.
 One is to evaluate merge requests, and if this is broken hopefully whomever submits a